zephyrproject-rtos/zephyr/doc/develop/modules.rst

 To avoid merging changes to master with pull request information, the pull request should be marked as ``DNM`` (Do Not Merge) or preferably a draft pull request to make sure it is not merged by mistake and to allow for the module to be merged first and be assigned a permanent commit hash.
+Drafts reduce noise by not automatically notifying anyone until marked as "Ready for review".
-Once the module is merged, the revision will need to be changed either by the submitter or by the maintainer to the commit hash of the module which reflects the changes.
+Once the module is
+merged, the revision will need to be changed either by the submitter or by the maintainer to the commit hash of the module which reflects the changes.